ADVANTICS/documentation/charge-controllers/secc_configuration.md

 `min_voltage`

-Minimum output voltage supported by the charger.
+Minimum output voltage (V) supported by the charger in.

 Example: